-Our clients include the leading national Republican political organizations, Members of Congress, candidates and campaigns at all levels, party committees, state legislative caucuses, advocacy groups, public affairs firms, corporations, and media organizations.
+Our clients include numerous Members of Congress, the leading national Republican political organizations and party committees, state legislative caucuses, advocacy groups, corporations, and media organizations.

-In 2013, Harper Polling was arguably the most accurate public pollster in the county.
 Harper was the only Republican polling firm to accurately predict the outcome of the Massachusetts U. S. Senate special election of Senator Ed Markey in June 2013.
 Harper precisely forecasted the 11% margin of victory for Cory Booker in the New Jersey U.S. Senate special election in October 2013.
 In May 2014, Harper was the only public pollster to predict Tom Wolf’s landslide victory in the Democratic primary for Governor of Pennsylvania.

 Brock McCleary, President

 Prior to founding Harper Polling in 2012, Brock McCleary worked as a campaign operative, Capitol Hill aide, and party strategist.
-While at the National Republican Congressional Committee (NRCC) where served as both a senior campaign strategist and Polling Director.
+While at the National Republican Congressional Committee (NRCC), Brock served as Polling Director and Deputy Political Director.

-During his two election cycles as a House Republican strategist, the NRCC picked up 63 seats in the House of Representatives in 2010, the largest gain since 1948, and secured the two largest majorities for Republicans since World War II.
+During his time as a House Republican strategist, the NRCC picked up 63 seats in the House of Representatives in 2010, the largest gain since 1948, and secured the two largest majorities for Congressional Republicans since World War II.

 In describing the historic success of the leadership team at the NRCC, famed political handicapper Charlie Cook said, “Chairman Pete Session’s NRCC, led by Executive Director Guy Harrison, Communications Director Paul Lindsay, Political Director Mike Shields, and Polling Director Brock McCleary, correctly calculated early on in the cycle that offense was the best defense.
 Their early attacks to encourage Democratic retirements helped create a GOP open-seat advantage and eventually forced Democrats to spend millions of dollars defending seats in places like Connecticut, Rhode Island and southern Illinois.”

-Brock is one of the country’s foremost experts on the political landscape of the House of Representatives.
+Brock is one of the country’s foremost experts on the political landscape of Congress.
 Since 2010, the new faces in Congress far outnumber the old ones and redistricting in 2011 overhauled the congressional map.
-Few in politics understand the electoral footing that exists beneath this Congress better than Brock.
+Few in politics understand the electoral footing that exists beneath Congress better than Brock.